ImShyMike/rustytime/README.md

 ## What is this?

-`rustytime` is a simple WakaTime compatible backend that can be used to track time in any program with an existing [plugin](https://wakatime.com/plugins)!
+`rustytime` is a [WakaTime](https://wakatime.com) compatible server that can be used to track time in any program with any of the existing [plugins](https://wakatime.com/plugins)!

 ## Installation